 Q: Have you noticed the death of the “-ed” adjective?
 I see lots of signs that say “ice tea” and people talk about “mix tapes.”

-“-ed” ending is often dropped in expressions where it ought to remain.
-We are used to HEARING things like “corn beef,” “mash potatoes,” “grill cheese,” “chop liver,” and “whip cream,” for example, but people generally don’t WRITE these phrases that way.
-In writing, the “-ed” endings are preserved.
+In short, the “-ed” adjective is alive and well in writing, though it’s often dropped in speech.
+We’re used to hearing things like “corn beef,” “mash potatoes,” “grill cheese,” “chop liver,” and “whip cream,” but people generally preserve the “-ed” endings in writing these noun phrases.